siketh/TRBlog/README.md

 # trevorroman.com

-###My personal website, portfolio, and exercise in learning web development.
+###My personal website, portfolio, and exercise in learning full-stack web development.

 ##DISCLAIMER:
-This project should be viewed as a bit of a playground.
-I have a lot to learn about Flask and web development in general.
-I'm still learning what constitutes a good project setup, what to check in, what not to check in, etc. This project is not live in any form other than a very basic landing page on my domain.
+This is an informal personal project I've been working on since 2015.
+It is not meant to be a general purpose tool for developers to fork and contribute to (though nothing is stopping you).
+I do welcome any suggestions or comments.
+My hope is that anyone looking to learn about web development with Python and Flask will find my project interesting and maybe even useful in their own endeavors.

+## ABOUT:
+TRBlog is a personal blogging web application stripped down to it's most essential elements.

+To me, these elements are:

+ - User (Admin)
+ - Posts
+ - Tags
+ - Admin interface
+ - RSS feed

+My engineering philosophy is to begin with only what is absolutely necessary and work up the complexity from there.
+I have plans for future enhancements, but I believe the project currently has everything I require for my personal needs.

 ##GOALS:
+The following were my goals when I first set out to build this project.

-1. Create a minimal blog and portfolio to showcase past and future projects, and to serve as a soapbox for my own thoughts; personal, and professional.
+- Create a minimal blog and portfolio to showcase past and future projects, and to serve as a soapbox for my own thoughts; personal, and professional.
-2. Implement as much of my own code as possible.
+- Implement as much of my own code as possible.
-3. Leverage useful frameworks and modules when it makes sense.
+- Leverage useful frameworks and modules when it makes sense.
-4. No established CMS, no bloat, use and implement only what is needed and nothing more.
+- No established CMS, no bloat, use and implement only what is needed and nothing more.
-5. Learn what it takes to deploy a website from front to back.
+- Learn what it takes to deploy a website from front-end to server configuration.
-6. Dig deep and learn as much as possible.
+- Dig deep and learn as much as possible.

-##PLANNED FEATURES:
+##CURRENT FEATURES:
-1. Minimal, elegant, and intuitive interface.
-[Done, I think :)]
+- Minimal, elegant, and intuitive interface
-2. Support for comments on blog posts.
-Commenters will log in with Google account, or possibly other services.
-[Not Done]
+- Administrative login for content management
+- Tag-based search
-3. RSS feed [Done]
+- RSS feed
+- Link to repository if a post features code

+##FUTURE FEATURES:
+ - Comments
-4. Full text search [Not Done]
+ - Full text search
-5. Articles featuring code can be forked directly from the post [Done]
-6. Simple and secure admin page [Done]
+ - Custom admin interface
+ - Generalize and release as a configurable minimal blogging application

 ##DEPENDENCIES:
-* Python 3
+- Python 3
-* Flask
+- Flask
-* Flask-SQLAlchemy
+- Flask-SQLAlchemy
-* Flask-Admin
+- Flask-Admin
-* Flask-Security
+- Flask-Security
-* Flask-Login
+- Flask-Login
-* SQLAlchemy-Migrate
+- SQLAlchemy-Migrate
-* Flask-Markdown
+- Flask-Markdown
-* Bootstrap 3
+- Bootstrap 3

 ##CUSTOM BOOTSTRAP:
 * Modifications: